manuGil/online-core/docs/source/change-detection.rst

 .. note::
    **Reflection.**
    For the sake of comparison, switch the layers on and off and observe the values.
 For example, observe how the areas with high *dry soil* values have low *wet soil* values, and vice-versa.
 The **Value Tool** can help in such comparisons.
 Do not rush this step, it is important that you understand your datasets before proceding with any analysis.
+Put especial attention to range of value in each layer and their spatial distribution.

 .. note::
    **QGIS.**